EvictionLab/eviction-lab-website/content/eviction-tracking/delaware.md

 {{< report_intro site_id="10"  >}}

-Delaware implemented a state-wide eviction moratorium between March 17 and July 1, 2020.
-Almost no new eviction cases were filed in the state during this period.
-New filings increased after these protections were lifted.

  A closer look at eviction filing patterns in Wilmington and the surrounding area is [available here](https://evictionlab.org/eviction-tracking/wilmington-de/).

 {{< /report_intro >}}